An Introduction to ‘The Outlaw Ocean Music Project’

 You can find the complete collection of all of the tracks released so far on Ian’s Spotify playlist below.

-The Sound Sniffer is a music blog which is still only a baby – Founded and run by Kevin Coakley in early 2019.
+The Sound Sniffer is a one-man music blog which is still only a baby – Founded and run by Kevin Coakley in early 2019.
 He is a music writer and ghostwriter.
 ‘The Sound Sniffer’ also runs gigs and showcases in London since Oct 2019.
 The showcases are picked from artists I find in my submissions inbox.

 Check out my Interviews HERE